-You can apply online or download a PDF copy of our pre-application advice form.
+Download a copy of our pre-application advice form.
 The form sets out the minimum information we need in order to process your request.

-Once your request for advice has been received with the relevant fee, we aim to contact you within 5 working days to acknowledge receipt of your form and inform you of the name of the case officer dealing with your request.
-If we need further information at this time we will let you know what we need.
+Once your request for advice has been received, we aim to contact you within 5 working days to acknowledge receipt of your form and inform you of the name of the case officer dealing with your request.
+If we need further information at this time, we will let you know what we need.

-- Details of current use and relevant history.
-Photographs can be helpful.
+- Details of the current use, photographs can be helpful

-- Details of the nature and scale of the development proposed.
-More information may be required if more detailed advice is requested
+- Details of the nature and scale of development proposed.

 What we will provide:

 Your request will be assigned to a named Case Officer.
-The Officer will aim to provide you with a written response, or arrange a meeting or otherwise contact you within 21 days of receipt of the request.
+The Officer will aim to provide you with a written response, or arrange a meeting, or otherwise contact you within 28 days of receipt of the request.